View the brochure version of IBA’s Customer Service Charter (PDF 400kb)

 Freedom of Information

-The Freedom of Information (FOI) Act 1982 enables members of the public to access particular information from IBA.
+The Freedom of Information (FOI) Act 1982 gives you the right to:

 Find out more about IBA’s Freedom of Information process or contact: